Baron-Huang/PacMIL/README.md

-# An End-to-end Knowledge-driven Multi-instance Learning Network with Hierarchical Cluster-incorporated Aware Filtering for Larynx Pathological Grading
+# A Multi-instance Learning Network with Prototype-instance Adversarial Contrastive for Cervix Pathology Grading

 ## :fire: News